pyccel/pyccel/tutorial/openmp.md

 OpenMP Runtime Library Routines for Pyccel work by importing the OpenMP routine needed from the Pyccel stdlib:

+Please note that files using the OpenMP Runtime library routines will only work when compiled with pyccel (i.e. they won't work in pure python mode).

 ```python
 from pyccel.stdlib.internal.openmp import omp_set_num_threads
 ```